hashicorp/terraform/website/docs/language/settings/backends/azurerm.html.md

 * `snapshot` - (Optional) Should the Blob used to store the Terraform Statefile be snapshotted before use?
 Defaults to `false`.
 This value can also be sourced from the `ARM_SNAPSHOT` environment variable.

+* `encryption_phrase` - (Optional) Encryption phrase that is used to encrypt the state (using AES-256 GCM).
+Defaults to an empty string, that disables encryption.
+This value can also be sourced from the `ARM_ENCRYPTION_PHRASE` environment variable.

 ---

 When authenticating using the Managed Service Identity (MSI) - the following fields are also supported: